-It’s inevitable that there’s not a word in English for words that are missing from language.
+Of course English doesn’t have a word for concepts for which there are no words.
 That’s how a lot of RPGs feel, taking the “roleplaying is a conversation” bit forward a bit.
 Specifically I want to talk about Legacy.

 We had our third session last night, and we ended it with a Turning of the Age move.
 This is the killer app of Legacy, the big history arc that gameplay sketches out.
 It worked okay.
 We hadn’t looked super closely at the move before making it, so we spent a good long time shopping the Trials (mostly bad with a little good) and Fortunes (mostly good with a little bad) outcomes.
 The differences between the lists aren’t huge, which is fine but it also makes the roll feel kinda-sorta pointless.
 Each trial/fortune pair is meant to be a mirror image, and they sort of are I guess.
 It was fine.